ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 ::: Exercise
 For this exercise we have designed an experiment to investigate the relationship between length and period.

-Below is a video of several pendulums using mass 4.
+Below is a video of several pendulums with mass 4.
 The initial angles are all $10^{\circ}$.
 We will vary the length from about 76 cm to 22 cm.
 You will be making period measurements for each length.
 This time you can use the lengths given.

 1. Make a data table that has the length and period for each run.